My friend is a good man. His wife is crazy. She put a protection order against him, to help manipulate the court proceedings. What should he do?

 Now you see how important it is for you not to speak with the child welfare agency official before you have lawyered up, submitted to questioning only with your lawyer present, and have made it clear that you will be making an audio recording of the entire interview with the child welfare agency officials.

 The majority of the public believes (although this belief is slowly giving way in the face of some highly public rail-roadings) that whenever there is an allegation of domestic violence, it must be true, and it must’ve been the man who was the aggressor.
-With these stereotypes in mind, lazy police officers arrest, charge, and get the man convicted.
-If you don’t know how to defend yourself properly, and if you do not actually defend yourself properly, you will likely be framed by a system that does not care about you or the truth.
+With these stereotypes in mind, many people are falsely/wrongfull charged and convicted.
+If you don’t know how to defend yourself properly, and if you do not actually defend yourself properly, you will likely be failed and victimized by a system that does not care about you or the truth.

 If you are innocent: